int128/kubelogin/README.md

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens), also known as `kubectl oidc-login`.

 This is designed to run as a [client-go credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins).
-When you run `kubectl`, kubelogin opens the browser and you can log in to the provider.
+When you run kubectl, kubelogin opens the browser and you can log in to the provider.
-Then kubelogin gets a token from the provider and kubectl calls the Kubernetes APIs with the token.
+Then kubelogin gets a token from the provider and kubectl access Kubernetes APIs with the token.

 ## Getting Started